When To Start With Spectral Analysis

 Contrast drops.

-A color analysis here is not only accurate—it’s transformative.
+A spectral analysis here is not only accurate—it’s transformative.

 Because the question isn’t “What used to suit me?”